 IACLE Travel Awards

-The 2020 IACLE Travel Awards are funded by all the Industry Sponsors of IACLE (Alcon, CooperVision, Johnson & Johnson Vision, Bausch + Lomb and Euclid).
-These Awards are also supported by the Association of Optometric Contact Lens Educators and by the American Academy of Optometry.
+The IACLE Travel Awards are funded by all of IACLE’s Industry Sponsors (Alcon, CooperVision, Johnson & Johnson Vision, Bausch + Lomb and donor Euclid).

 Dr Elizabeth Chetty